danieljcave/inphysical-quiz/README.md

 9. [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
     - MDN Web Docs was used to assist in javascript functionality and understanding.
 10. [Youtube](https://www.youtube.com/)
-    - Youtube was user to follow many different guides to help with Javascript functionality.
+    - Youtube was users to follow many different guides to help with Javascript functionality.

 ## **Testing**
 The W3C Markup Validator and W3C CSS Validator Services were used to test each page to make sure there were no syntax errors in the website.